 How can you get your blog post to rank in Google Search?

 In an earlier article, I wrote about the importance of using semantic keywords when you write new blog posts or even your book description.

 Applying both semantic and long-tail keywords to your blog content about your books or any other products or services helps Google understand what you are writing about.

 If you write a great blog post rich in semantic keywords, then it should be indexed by Google and rank well.

 When you start your keyword research for a new blog post, you generally focus on one specific keyword.
 In my case for this article, I have clearly chosen Google Keywords and One Blog Post as my two base keywords.

 Okay, they are not high volume search keywords, but it is always better to concentrate on your content rather than on keywords.

 As a general rule of thumb in search engine optimisation (SEO), you need to use your one or two main keywords in the page title H1 tag, the SEO meta title, the meta description and of course, somewhere in the body text.

 Search engines are much smarter now and concentrate far more on user experience in their algorithms.
-Good on-page SEO is now about content that will engage and inform a reader, and not about keyword density.
+Good on-page SEO is now about writing content that will engage and inform a reader, and not so much about keyword density.

 Keywords can and do occur naturally

 A great tool for checking your vocabulary usage is Grammarly because it can check for repeated words and offer synonyms.

 So does this mean that you shouldn’t worry about finding keywords at all?

-No. You have to give Google very strong clues about the basic subject of your blog post.
-This is why your SEO title especially is so important, as well as your H1, and meta description tags.
+You have to give Google very strong clues about the basic subject of your blog post.
+This is why your SEO title tag especially is so important, as well as your H1, and meta description tags.

 Using your base keywords in these positions tells Google directly what your article is about.
 Then its algorithm will go to work on the semantics of your text.